frogman1201/Open-Source-Law-Degree/README.md

 # The Open Source Law Degree

 The aim of this repository is to provide a collection of freely-available resources for individuals to learn about the law of England and Wales.

+This project was inspired by the [Open Source CS Degree](https://github.com/ForrestKnight/open-source-cs).

 If you find any linked resources that is no longer available, please raise an issue.

 ## START HERE - Legal Systems and Methods

 ## Constitutional and Administrative Law